-- Encourage community members to download the WeatherCAN app or your local emergency management app in order receive timely alerts. - Establish winter shelters and warming centers in communities, promote the use of the EmergencyMapBC to find winter shelters and warming centers, and update the map with your own community's information. - Encourage household preparedness using PreparedBC's collaboratively developed guides on Severe Winter Weather and Storm Preparedness, Flood Preparedness, and Landslides. - In regions with recent wildfire activity, advise community members on Landslides and Flooding Risks due to Wildfire. - Government of BC's Carbon Monoxide resources and FAQs. - In the event of a flood, the webpage on Flooding and Your Health and What happens during flood (PreparedBC) provide comprehensive information on: - Preparing households and making emergency plans - Evacuation information - Assessing and disinfecting your drinking water and water supply - Assessing septic systems - Assessing food supply and food safety - Dealing with stress and trauma - What to do after a flood.
+- Encourage community members to download the WeatherCAN app or your local emergency management app. - Establish winter shelters and warming centers in communities, promote the use of the EmergencyMapBC to find winter shelters and warming centers, and update the map with your own community's information. - Encourage household preparedness using PreparedBC's collaboratively developed guides on: - Severe Winter Weather and Storm Preparedness, Flood Preparedness, and Landslides. - In regions with recent wildfire activity, advise community members on Landslides and Flooding Risks due to Wildfire. - Nov.
+1st to 7th is Carbon Monoxide Awareness week in BC.
+See here for the Government of BC's CO awareness campaign resources and FAQs. - In the event of a flood, the webpage on Flooding and Your Health (HealthLinkBC) and What happens during flood (PreparedBC) provide comprehensive information on: - Preparing households and making emergency plans - Evacuation information - Assessing and disinfecting your drinking water and water supply - Assessing septic systems - Assessing food supply and food safety - Dealing with stress and trauma - What to do after a flood.